Where can the scholarship be used?

 Can the APS be used during the summer?

 Typically the award is disbursed in two halves – one for the fall and one for the spring term.
 If a student has not yet used the full annual award in preceding terms, a student may be able to receive an award for a summer term.
-Contact the financial aid office at the postsecondary institution you attend to learn more.
+Contact ACPE at 1-800-441-2962 to learn more.

 Once students receive the scholarship, what do they need to do to continue to qualify?